Ask Yourself This Question Before You Name Your TourJune 30, 2017, Taylor Odgers

 Google defines keywords as words or phrases that describe your product or service.
 They’re how search engines match websites with terms people are looking for.

-It’s also a good idea to use your location as a keyword.
+It’s also a good idea to use your location or as a keyword.
 That way you capture audiences looking for tours in your city.
 Remember you want to attract people who are interested in a tour where you are located.

 Something to be aware of is that Google indexes related keywords.
 This means it understands when words are related.
 For example, Google knows Beer and Brewery are related, which is why Portland beer tours ranked number two in our search.